elenderg/PAL-1000/instruções de compilação.md

 `Compile the directory (load the source files).`

-`Abort with "_I'm not old enough to make babies.".` `\Compile the directory (scan the source files).`
+`abort with "I'm not old enough to make babies.".` `\Compile the directory (scan the source files).`

 `\Compile the directory (resolve the types).`